 Revenues are to remain relatively stable, as the only consistent source of revenue listed within this department is the Business Tax Receipts.
 However, this year is also one of the years that the Resident Information Guide will be renewed, which happens every two years.
-This revenue will largely be offset by the
+This revenue will largely be offset by the cost of producing the Guides, but it will be recorded in Miscellaneous revenue.
+Additional sponsorships for the RIG may produce additional revenue.

 Elections expenditures are proposed to increase by \$2,000 as Belleair will have a charter amendment during November's elections.
 Staff is currently researching total costs of a citizen satisfaction survey, to be included in final numbers.
 Additionally, the new ADA captioning software, Verbit, is included in the Legislative program at \$10,000.
+Finally, \$20,000 has been added to Professional Services for a consultant to evaluate the Town's current records management system, policies, and practices, as well as to educate employees on how to appropriately handle and respond to records requests.